-DNS Flag Day 2019 – Charles Snyder Raw #142.
+DNS Flag Day 2019 – Charles Snyder Raw #138.
 Ready or not, EDNS is coming on 1 February 2019.
-So are you ready?
+So are you ready for the major change?
 Will your website disappear from the Internet when it all shakes out?

 Are you ready?

 So I share with you, as of February 1, 2019 (approximately), those workarounds will be nuked.
 As in they are going away and they’re going away permanently.
 All domain registrars, DNS providers, ISPs, web hosts, etc. must comply with the EDNS Standard of 1999 or their website will simply not be available.
-Which will speed up DNS (and ultimately your website) slightly.

-For most website owners, this change will not affect you and you don’t have anything to worry about.
+For most website owners, this change will not affect you and there is nothing to worry about.
 However, it is in your best interest to check and CONFIRM you are good to go.
-You can do this by entering your domain name in the checker-thingy on this website:
+You can do this by entering your domain name in the checker-thingy on this website: DNS Flag Day

-No excuses; it take just 30 seconds to make sure your website, DNS and hosting are in compliance.
+No excuses; it takes just 30 seconds to make sure your website, DNS, and hosting are in compliance.
 I strongly encourage you to just do it to confirm your website will remain active after the change.

 So in other news, I see Google announced today G+ personal accounts are going to be discontinued (i.e. deleted) on April 2, 2019.
 Since Google Plus (G+) is one of those platforms that many businesses use, I wanted to at least give you the heads-up about this announcement.

 So far, everything I have seen about Google’s announcement states that this is only affecting personal accounts.
-But to be honest with you, I haven’t found anything else which states business or branding accounts are going to be affect too.
-As I learn more, I will certainly share with you.
-Stay tuned.
+But to be honest with you, I haven’t found anything else which states business or branding accounts are going to be affected too.
+As I learn more, I will certainly share it with you.
+Stay tuned for more information.